broadinstitute/gatk/scripts/variantstore/docs/aou/workspace/CreateWriteStreamRequestIncreasedQuota.md

 ## Request Additional Quota for Bulk Ingest
-BigQuery Storage API CreateWriteStream quota for small regions per minute per region for region : us-central1 (the region for our project is us-central1 so that is the quota we needed to request an update on)
+BigQuery Storage API CreateWriteStream quota for small regions per minute per region for region : us-central1 (the region for our project is us-central1 so that is the quota we needed to request an update on).

-Note that once the quota has been adjusted, it will not necessarily be visible as anything other than the default on this page.
+**Note** that once the quota has been adjusted, it will not necessarily be visible as anything other than the default on this page.

 | Quota                                                                                       | Default                                                                                                | Notes                                                                                                                                                          |
 |---------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|